 - a.
 If you can't find the nfiuserver VNC, reach out to your SA or OA, who will know the right VNC session and password to connect. - 3.
 (This step, 3, should very rarely be needed, as the SAs will leave the system set up for you).
-If for some reason you need to start the entire system instead, you can start all the KPIC software by running KPIC_init in any nfiuserver terminal. - 4.
+If for some reason you need to start the entire system instead, you can start all the KPIC software by running KPIC init in any nfiuserver terminal. - 4.
 Open the KPIC GUIs/Windows needed for nighttime observing in the nfiuserver VNC.
 To do this, open a new terminal (can be done from "Activities" at top right of the VNC session) and enter the following command: start_kpic_obs - a.
 This will open various elements as shown in the screenshot below.
 Check that you have the following elements.
 If you are missing any, see the instructions in Appendix 6 for information on how to open that one specifically.
-Otherwise, proceed to step 5 below. - i.
+Otherwise, proceed to step 5 below.

+- i.
 KPIC Display Facility Observers GUI - ii.
 H-band Strehl Calculator terminal (Note: 0.2 0.3 on this calculator is very good) - iii.
+Throughput Gui NOT a Facilitized feature, Not supported by Keck SA,OA or KPIC Team.
+Works on K-Band science with high star mag. - iv.
 Terminal with 2 tabs: - 1.
 A "Throughput Calculator" tab (Note: 3-5% throughput is pretty good) - 2.
-A "kpython3 for Observing" tab - iv.
-"KPIC Stages Status" GUI (KPIC DM GUI)

-- 5. Other helpful VNCs to keep open: - a.
+A "kpython3 for Observing" tab - v.
+"KPIC Stages Status" GUI (KPIC DM GUI) - 5.
+Other helpful VNCs to keep open: - a.
 NIRSPEC control2 (with the Ginga Spec Viewer): this window displays the NIRSPEC data and allows us to examine the science data quality - b.
 NIRSPEC telstatus: this typically has MAGIQ with the starlist for highlighting new targets for the OA, as well as the status of the telescope.
 You can check if the starlist has the right format via "Load Private Starlist" under "File" - c.
 Note: a NIRC2 VNC is no longer needed.
 We can use 'ssh nirc2eng@waikoko-new "rotate [PA] posang"' from any nfiuserver terminal to control the rotator. - d.
 When the OA is opening, they will need to set up the AO to use KPIC (this will be the same as the NIRC2 pointing origin and cog file but with the right focus position for KPIC).
 "KPIC" must be used even though the science detector is NIRSPEC. - i.
 This can cause confusion if the OA asks "which instrument are you using tonight" as AO should not be set up for NIRSPAO; they should use "KPIC". - e.
 Once the instrument has been selected by the OA, Run the start of night AO script from Maori. - 6.
 Note: If the first half was a regular NIRSPAO night, you might need to change the NIRSPEC filter settings.
 Access the NIRSPEC Filter setting in the NIRSPEC Control2 window under the "NIRSPEC instrument control" subwindow by clicking on the "Filter" Button.
 Set the filter to "Kband-new"